joo-on/joo-on/README.md

 - 📍 Based in Toronto, ON

-✨ *Always curious about how technology, product, and business come together to create meaningful impact.*
+✨ *Always curious about how technology, product, and business come together — with a passion for AI, scalable systems, and building products that create meaningful impact.*